electron/electron/docs/tutorial/using-selenium-and-webdriver.md

 ### 3. Connect to ChromeDriver

-The usage of `selenium-webdriver` with Electron is basically the same with upstream, except that you have to manually specify how to connect chrome driver and where to find Electron's binary:
+The usage of `selenium-webdriver` with Electron is the same with upstream, except that you have to manually specify how to connect chrome driver and where to find Electron's binary:

 ```javascript
 const webdriver = require('selenium-webdriver')